Ajn0r/scandi-quiz/README.md

 - The player can then scroll down on the information.
 Once the player is finished reading, they can decide if they'd like to play straight away or go back to the main menu by clicking on the logo.

-- A go back button has been added since this was done, so now the player can easily see how to get back to the menu.
+- A go back button has been added since this was done, so now the player can easily see how to get back to the menu, some of the text also has been altered.

 ![about-video](assets/documentation/about.gif)

 #### Contact page